By Josh Tafoya, Technical Trainer

 UL 1981 sets requirements for alarm monitoring software, while UL 827 places standards on physical buildings and hardware.
 Over the last decade, technology advances, including virtual machines, and overlaps between the two standards created ambiguity and conflicts that required addressing.
 UL 1981 Revision 3 and UL 827 8th Edition solve these conflicts and better define the separation between them.

-(This is the eight in a monthly series about Corporate Health, where we examine different methods and ideas for improving efficiency, your company culture, and employee morale.)
+(This is the eighth in a monthly series about Corporate Health, where we examine different methods and ideas for improving efficiency, your company culture, and employee morale.)

 Employee relationships in the workplace is a polarized subject.
 For every article about the problems and issues that it causes, there are an equal number of articles praising the benefits of strong employee engagement and camaraderie.